-- The five-day temporary ceasefire which entered into effect at midnight 13 August is holding, with no major incidents reported. - The situation of internally displaced persons (IDPs) is fluid and has risen again, with 218,367 now seeking refuge in 87 UNRWA schools designated as emergency shelters. - Alternative housing will be needed for the approximately 100,000 people whose homes have been destroyed or severely damaged. - An exceptional one-off food distribution, targeting families who do not regularly receive food assistance, is continuing with 150,000 out of a targeted 730,000 people now reached.
+- The five-day temporary ceasefire which entered into effect at midnight 13 August expires at midnight tonight. - The number of internally displaced persons (IDPs) has risen again, with 237,659 now seeking refuge in 81 UNRWA schools designated as emergency shelters, and is expected to increase further as the ceasefire deadline approaches. - Alternative housing will be needed for the approximately 100,000 people whose homes have been destroyed or severely damaged. - An exceptional one-off food distribution, targeting families who do not regularly receive food assistance, is continuing with 300,000 out of a targeted 730,000 people now reached. - The Ministry of Agriculture estimates that losses to the farming sector, both direct and indirect, amount to US\$ 450 million.

-Palestinians killed, including 1,417 civilians, of whom 459 are children and 239 are women.
+1,976 Palestinians killed, including 1,417 civilians, of whom 459 are children and 239 are women.1

-Israelis killed, including 64 soldiers, three civilians including one foreign national.
+67 Israelis killed, including 64 soldiers, and three civilians including one foreign national.

-People hosted at UNRWA, government shelters and with host families.
-1000's
+People hosted at UNRWA, government shelters and with host families. million Of losses suffered by the agricultural sector.